Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 │                                                                          │
-│  The context is too cramped for the representation to unfold.          │ │  The model produces pieces that look right but don't cohere.           │ │                                                                          │ └─────────────────────────────────────────────────────────────────────────┘
+│  The context is too cramped for the representation to unfold.          │ │  The model produces pieces that look right but don't cohere.           │ │                                                                          │ │  OPERATIONALLY: Embeddings that fail to translate faithfully           │ │  between model spaces lie off the shared manifold.                     │ │                                                                          │ └─────────────────────────────────────────────────────────────────────────┘
 ```